Overview

 What you will study

-At a time when increasing automation is reshaping the Language Services Industry into one of the fastest growing industries nationally and globally, the ‘technological turn’ in translation/interpreting has created a wealth of opportunities, but it requires fresh approaches to research in order to understand all dimensions of its impact, mitigate drawbacks and derive innovative solutions.
+At a time when increasing automation is reshaping language services into one of the fastest growing industries nationally and globally, the ‘technological turn’ in translation/interpreting has created a wealth of opportunities.
+However, to understand the dimensions of technology’s impact, to mitigate drawbacks and to derive innovative solutions it requires fresh approaches to research.

-It normally takes three years of full-time study or six years of part-time study to complete the Translation and Interpreting programme at the University of Surrey.
-You will take a confirmation viva at 12-15 months (or 24-30 months part-time) and will then be assessed by a thesis and viva examination.
+It normally takes three years of full-time study or six years of part-time study to complete our PhD in Translation and Interpreting.

-Research themes- Translation technologies, incl. computer-assisted translation, translation memories, machine translation and post-editing
+Research themes include- Translation technologies, including computer-assisted translation, translation memories, machine translation and post-editing

-- Interpreting technologies, esp. video-mediated interpreting, distance/remote interpreting
+- Interpreting technologies, especially video-mediated interpreting, distance/remote interpreting

-- Audiovisual translation incl. subtitling, audio description, re-speaking and other modalities
+- Audio-visual translation including subtitling, audio-description, re-speaking and other modalities

 - Collaborative translation